thammo4/uvatradier/README.md

 ## Usage

-This section provides example functionality of the existing codebase.
-Additional sample code demonstrating usage can be found in the `/examples/` directory.
+This section provides examples of the most basic functionality.
+The examples include the minimal arguments needed for a valid function call.
+For most of the class methods, additional examples can be found in their docstring (for example, `help(Quotes.get_historical_quotes)`).
+You can also check the `/examples/` directory if you're really desparate, but it is not (and has not been) updated in awhile.

 ### Account Management